Mohammad-Hossein-Dlt/Nonogram_JavaVersion/README.md

         return GameFolder != null;
     }
 ```
-- createNew Method -> Creating main folder ( GameData ) or new game folder with its files with the result of load method and add GameFolder to folderList
+- createNew Method: Creating main folder ( GameData ) or new game folder with its files with the result of load method and add GameFolder to folderList
 ```java
     public static void createNew(){
         if (Files.notExists(GamesDataFolder.toPath())) {